-Resected lymph nodes are categorised as regional (paracervical, parametrial, various pelvic lymph node groups, including obturator, internal, common or external iliac, presacral and lateral sacral, and para-aortic) or non-regional nodes (inguinal and other nodes) The FIGO 2018 staging system, unlike previous systems, includes lymph node status and is thus now closely aligned with the structure of the TNM Classification (see NOTE 17 - PATHOLOGICAL STAGING).
+Resected lymph nodes are categorised as regional (paracervical, parametrial, various pelvic lymph node groups, including obturator, internal, common or external iliac, presacral and lateral sacral, and para-aortic) or non-regional nodes (inguinal and other nodes) The FIGO 2018 staging system, unlike previous systems, includes lymph node status and is thus now closely aligned with the structure of the TNM Classification (see PATHOLOGICAL STAGING).
 In the FIGO 2018 system, pelvic lymph node involvement is stage IIIC1 and para-aortic nodal involvement stage IIIC2.
 In applying a TNM stage, regional lymph node metastases contribute to the N category, but non-regional node involvement is regarded as distant metastasis.
 One point to emphasise is that the TNM8 Classification takes into account the size of the nodal metastasis in assigning the N category.
 According to TNM8, macrometastases (MAC) are >2mm, micrometastases (MIC) are >0.2-2 mm and isolated tumour cells (ITCs) are up to 0.2 mm.
 MAC are regarded as pN1, MIC as pN1 (mi) and ITCs are pN0 (i+).
-The 2018 FIGO staging states that MIC and ITCs can be recorded but this does not alter the tumour stage.
-The ICCR dataset authoring committee feel that this statement is ambiguous and can be interpreted in two ways.
-This could mean that a lower stage tumour is not upstaged to stage III in the presence of MIC or ITCs or alternatively that the tumour is already stage III and that it does not matter whether the metastatic disease is MIC or ITCs.
-Moreover, grouping MIC and ITCs together is in contradiction to the position in TNM8 where ITCs are regarded as node negative and MIC as node positive pN1(mi).
-It is hoped that this discrepancy will be clarified by FIGO.
+The 2018 FIGO staging originally stated that MIC and ITCs can be recorded but this does not alter the tumour stage.
+However, a corrigendum was later issued stating that MIC should be counted as nodal involvement and FIGO stage IIIC.